Dirty Gauze and Sticky Tape: Healing

 God’s Word for those who have endured wounds of

-Keep a grace perspective!
+the soul: keep a grace perspective!
 Wounds of the soul are just

 as real as wounds of the body.
 Lies, deceit, slander,